RafalBerezin/Pocket_Dimension/README.md

 To open the portal, hold the **Dimensional Tesseract** in hand and **right-click**.
 The portal remains open for **20 seconds**.
 After this time, you can use the Dimensional Tesseract again.

+By default, the portal will display the name of its owner.
+You can chang it in config.

 ### Entering the Dimension

 Stand in the portal while **sneaking** for **1 second** and you'll be teleported to your Pocket Dimension.
 Make sure to watch your step, as initially it only contains a **3x3 bedrock platform** floating over the void and an **exit portal** that leads back to the last point of entry of this specific Pocket Dimension.